 What is Impact Investing?

-The Impact Investing Initiative at the Ballard Center focuses on experiential learning with leading social investment firms, impact investors, social entrepreneurs, innovative non-profit organizations, and foundations to identify, assist, and fund social enterprises with significant potential.
+The Impact Investing program at the Ballard Center focuses on experiential learning with leading social investment firms, impact investors, social entrepreneurs, innovative non-profit organizations, and foundations to identify, assist, and fund social enterprises with significant potential.

 For more information on impact investing, take a look at the following resources:

 For more information, please sign up for a Ballard Center advisement session.

 “[Through the Ballard Center’s Impact Investing course] I’ve developed a lot of empathy for those I’m working to benefit in emerging markets, and, at the same time, I’ve learned the relevant business skills to do this sustainably.
 Also, because of a consulting opportunity that came up because of my impact investing internship, I now work for a start-up social enterprise.”